The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 Antivirus Software Tips

-- Apple has included security features with the iPhone.
-It's still a good idea to download an iPhone app dedicated to security.
-PC magazine gives Lookout Mobile Security a rating of "good" on its mobile app in preventing iPhone hacking.
+- Apple has included a number of built-in security features with the iPhone.
+PC magazine gives in preventing iPhone hacking.

-- For Android phones, look for antivirus apps including malware prevention and detection, along with privacy features.
-You want to be able to track your phone via GPS to locate its position.
+- For Android phones, look for antivirus apps that include malware prevention and detection, along with privacy features.

 - The best anti-virus apps allow you to take a picture, wipe data and otherwise control a stolen phone remotely.
 It's also ideal to password protect the security app itself, check for this feature as you shop.